 by Rebecca Nickols Backyard chickens aren’t just a fad sweeping the USA – they’re a worldwide trend!
 Based on a desire to raise and grow your own food, a flock of backyard chickens brings you one step closer to self-sufficient living. – A lifestyle that appeals to folks at home and abroad.
 I recently had […]Read more »

-by Paul Gardener – Photographed by Paul Gardener Chickens’ needs are few: food, water, shelter and ideally, a perch on which to roost.
+by Paul Gardener Photos by author Chickens’ needs are few: food, water, shelter and ideally, a perch on which to roost.
 But folks raising chicks know the youngsters’ requirements are different.
 In addition to food and water, they need an adequate heat source and protection from drafts.
-Baby chicks grow fast, so you […]Read more »
+Baby chicks grow fast, so you have to […]Read more »

 by Kelli Simpson We had this coop made by an out-of-work cabinet maker.
 Fortunately, he had chickens too and knew something of their needs.
 The “custom” part of the coop is the living roof, which we planted with a seed mix called chicken salad!
 Although the coop is more than adequate for our flock of […]Read more »